-Kuhn E, Weiss BJ, Taylor KL, et al. CBT-I Coach: A Description and Clinician Perceptions of a Mobile App for Cognitive Behavioral Therapy for Insomnia.
-J Clin Sleep Med.
+Kuhn E, Weiss BJ, Taylor KL, et al. CBT-I Coach: A Description and Clinician Perceptions of a Mobile App for Cognitive Behavioral Therapy for Insomnia J Clin Sleep Med.
 2016 Apr 15;12(4):597-606.

-Ko PR, Kientz JA, Choe EK, et al. Consumer Sleep Technologies: A Review of the Landscape.
-J Clin Sleep Med.
+Ko P-RT, Kientz JA, Choe EK, et al. Consumer sleep technologies – a review of the landscape J Clin Sleep Med.
 2015 Dec 15;11(12):1455-61.

-Reviewer: Jeremy Steinberg, GP Registrar, RNZCGP
+Reviewer: Jeremy Steinberg, GP, FRNZCGP

 Date of review: March 2018

-Comments: "This app is most useful for people with insomnia, especially as a tool to use alongside seeing a professional that is trained in treating insomnia.
+Comments: This app is most useful for people with insomnia, especially as a tool to use alongside seeing a professional that is trained in treating insomnia.
 This app, which has had extensive input from medical professionals, follows many evidence based approaches to the treatment of insomnia such as sleep education, stimulus control, sleep hygiene, cognitive behavioural approaches, and sleep restriction.
 It has many features such as a sleep diary with graphing, algorithmic setting and adjusting of sleep/wake times based on diary and sleep questionnaire data, audio-visual guided relaxation tools and a multitude of reminders.

 The user interface and design appears to be difficult to use and navigate, and the data exporting function does not appear to be working.
-Despite this, I still think this is a very high-quality app and could see many people getting a lot of benefit out of it even if they are not seeing an insomnia treatment
+Despite this, I still think this is a very high-quality app and could see many people getting a lot of benefit out of it even if they are not seeing an insomnia treatment professional.